 If we had held cameras in our hands, we could have told our own stories.
 If we were in magazines and on film and writing the scripts, this is what our possibilities might have looked like.
 A study in glamour.
 A study in style.
 A study in lighting of the film noir era.
 These photographs are not meant to be literal, but instead imagined narratives.
 They are fine art.
 Yet, some parts of the stories are very true and may have happened.
 This is my editorial side.

-Recently, the Coe had the pleasure of photographer Cara Romero using our new building for staging her extraordinary photography.
-While the New Mexico sun shone outside, Cara and her crew recreated the far north with fog and snow machines to capture the essence and meanings of model Golga Oscar’s Yup’ik heritage and life.
+In late 2020, the Coe had the pleasure of photographer Cara Romero as visiting artist in the Coe Project Space building where she was able to stage her extraordinary photography.
+While the New Mexico sun shone outside, Cara, her crew, and with works from the Coe Collection recreated the far north with fog and snow machines to capture the essence and meanings of model Golga Oscar’s Yup’ik heritage and life.
 The image is planned as part of her photographic installation called Native Noir, which celebrates cultural heritage while broadening public understanding of the ongoing erasure of Native Americans from American history.
-The Coe plans to open the exhibition in summer 2022.

 Photo second from top, and film clips by Jo Povi Romero.